vseventer/markmyjourney/content/blog/20160218-a-taste-of-south-australia.md

 On our way back to catch the last ferry back to Cape Jervis, we also quickly stopped in Kingscote, a charming but small town where most stores had unfortunately already closed when we arrived there.

 ## Adelaide & Barossa Valley
 The next day we made a quick stop in Adelaide, a medium-sized city with beautiful parks and a vibrant center before heading to the infamous Barossa Valley, one of the top wine valleys in Australia.
+We chose to go to Barossa Valley over the smaller McLaren Vale, which is located just south of Adelaide.

 As soon as we entered in Barossa we were met with beautiful vast wineries.
 We decided to try seven different wineries: Hentley, Jacob’s Creek, Penfolds, Rockford, Seppeltsfield, Wolf Blass, and Yalumba.
 We also made a quick stop at Maggies Beer’s Farm Shop, which had a beautiful pond with small turtles, a nice setting and it was nice to sample all the different products.